calvinw/rmarkdown-colab-google-docs/README.md

 > tinytex::install_tinytex()
 ```

-For python3 development, you will need to install python3:
+For python3 development, you can install python3 packages.
+(These are just an example, they are not necessary:

 ```bash
 $ sudo apt-get install python3 python3-pip